-- 1 $\langle or \rangle$ to SSA.

-- 2 Press the Menu Select button directly below SSA.

-The display shows the Site Alert screen.

-4 or ✓ to {All Avail} and press the Menu Select button directly below Send.
+- 1 (or) to SSA. - 2 Press the Menu Select button directly below SSA.
+The display shows the Site Alert screen. - 3 ▲ or ▼ to Stop Alent and press the Menu Select button directly below Sel.
+The display shows the Select Site screen. - 4 ▲ or to [All Availl and press the Menu Select button directly below Send.
 The display shows Sending req.

 If radio is out of range, roaming to a foreign system or in a failsoft situation, the display shows Req failed.